 2. Alternative learning styles

-With the world going digital, teachers no longer are limited to the textbook and chalkboard style of teaching we all grew up with.
-Today there are new teaching tools launching every month that enable teachers to more effectively engage their students.
+With the world going digital, teachers are no longer limited to the textbook and chalkboard style of teaching we all grew up with.
+Today, there are new teaching tools launching every month that enable teachers to engage their students more effectively.

 For example, the in-browser coding curriculum Code School has students watch a short video and then practice what they’ve just learned through a series of coding challenges.
-All of this is done in the browser and there’s also a mobile that let’s students watch the teaching videos at home or on the go.
+All of this is done in the browser, and there’s also a mobile version that allows the students to watch the teaching videos at home or on the go.

 With hi-speed internet access spreading across the world as a result of initiative’s like Google’s Project Loon, digital education resources are following.